melizalab/libtfr/README.md

 A small test program, *test_tfr*, can be built with `scons test`.
 The program generates a signal with sinusoidally modulated frequency and then calculates a multitaper PSD, a multitaper spectrogram, and a time-frequency reassigned spectrogram.
 The results are output in ASCII format to `tfr_in.dat`, `tfr_out_psd.dat`, `tfr_out_mtm.dat`, and `tfr_out_tfr.dat`.

-See `test_tfr.c` for an example of how to use the C API.
+See `src/test_tfr.c` for an example of how to use the C API.

 ### Documentation